 Geoff Ball: The Inventor of the VIBRANT SOUNDBRIDGE

-Geoffrey Ball is the inventor of the VIBRANT SOUNDBRIDGE — and a SOUNDBRIDGE recipient himself.
-He developed his hearing loss at an early age, and to him the solution was obvious: he needed to build a device that worked with what little hearing he had left.
+Geoffrey Ball is the inventor of VIBRANT SOUNDBRIDGE—and a SOUNDBRIDGE recipient himself.
+He developed hearing loss at an early age.
+After trying various hearing aids, the solution was obvious: he needed to build a device that worked with what little hearing he had left.
+Find out how Geoff turned his personal challenge into a revolutionary creation that has impacted countless lives.

 MED-EL Blog: Thanks for sitting down with us, Geoffrey.
-Could you start by sharing a little bit about you, your background and experience?
+Could you start by sharing a little bit about you, your background, and your experience?

 Geoff Ball: I’m from Sunnyvale, California, in the heart of Silicon Valley.
-After graduating with a Bachelors’ in Physiology and a Masters’ in Information Technology, I was hired immediately out of school as a biomedical engineer at the Stanford University School of Medicine.
-I ran the lab for seven years, and at the same time also did a lot of consulting work with medical device and electronics companies.
+After graduating with a Bachelor’s in Physiology and a Master’s in Information Technology, I was hired immediately out of school as a biomedical engineer at the Stanford University School of Medicine.
+I ran the lab for seven years, and at the same time, I also did a lot of consulting work with medical device and electronics companies.

 MB: Could you tell us a bit about your hearing loss?

-GB: I became deaf after a series of high fevers and illnesses that I experienced between the ages of 3‑4 years old.
-Part of treating the fevers was an injection of an antibiotic, most likely Gentamicin, which back in those days was not known to cause deafness but which we now know to be ototoxic.
-Now likely because of that I have a -80 dB sensorineural deafness, which means I can hear extremely loud sounds such as car horns but I cannot hear much else without amplification.
+GB: I became deaf after a series of high fevers and illnesses that I experienced between the ages of 3 and 4 years old.
+Part of treating the fevers was an injection of an antibiotic, most likely gentamicin, which we now know to be ototoxic [damaging to the ears].
+Likely because of that, I have a -80 dB sensorineural deafness, which means I can hear extremely loud sounds such as car horns, but I cannot hear much else without amplification.

 MB: What sorts of treatments were available for your hearing loss?